 Now the streets have cooled off, but the rejection of the ANC persists.
 "The problem of the ANC is that it is a fraud and is against the constitution, those are the two sins that it has, it is the result of fraudulent and unconstitutional consultation, this ANC is a danger, it is above the Supreme Court of Justice (Tribunal Supremo de Justicia).
 It is above the Executive Power, above the CNE (National Electoral Council), calls elections, passes laws, dismisses officials, ended the rule of law and became a supreme power, it is a sword of Damocles on the public life of Venezuela", declared Vicente Díaz, member of the opposition delegation.
 Other countries that consider the ANC unconstitutional are Colombia, Mexico, Spain, Peru, Argentina, Costa Rica, Paraguay and Panama.

-María Corina Machado, an ex-deputy and opposition political leader, stated on her Twitter account that the National Assembly is currently divided into "two very different positions with divergent strategies: the docility towards the regime, the false dialogue, and the recognition of the National Constituent Assembly [...]”.
+María Corina Machado, an ex-deputy and opposition political leader, stated on her Twitter account that the National Assembly is currently divided IGNORE INTO "two very different positions with divergent strategies: the docility towards the regime, the false dialogue, and the recognition of the National Constituent Assembly [...]”.

 Latin American Post | María de los Ángeles Rubio

 Copy edited by Susana Cicchetto